Cancer constellation

 Magnitude 4.0 (combined) • K2 II + A3 V • 298 light-years

-One of the most beautiful coloured double stars visible in small telescopes.
-A warm golden-orange K supergiant is paired with a cool blue-white A star — the color contrast is immediately obvious even at low magnification (30×).
-A showpiece for telescope users.
+A colourful double star that splits cleanly at 30×.
+A warm golden-orange K supergiant paired with a cool blue-white A star — the colour contrast is immediately obvious and makes this an easy first binary for any telescope user.

 55 Cancri (Copernicus)